 Possible actions to be taken: Norwegian governmental actions: Number of incidents of escape events and standardized descriptions of the factors giving rise to escape events This requirement is accomplished.
 All escape sites are inspected.
 Every episode is investigated.
 Number and life-stage of escaped salmon (overall number; % of farmed production) This requirement is accomplished.
 Annual graphics are made.
 See next page.
-Number of escaped salmon in both rivers and fisheries (overall number; % of farmed production) and relationship to reported incidents A representative number of rivers are monitored annually.
-It is mandatory for the fish farmers to report escapes, including suscpciion of escapes to the Directorate of fisheries
+Number of escaped salmon in both rivers and fisheries (overall number; % of farmed production) and relationship to reported incidents A new national monitoring programme is being implemented from 2014.
+The aim is to increase quality and quantity of the investigations.
+The programme is coordinated by the Institute of Marine Research.